ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

     data = reader.train_test_split(train_path, 'Survived')
     ```

     There are a few things worth noting about the `train_test_split` function.
 The dataset is only considered to be a test set if there is no label column present, otherwise, it will be merged with a train set.
 Being able to provide a list of file paths is a nice feature to have because it can allow developers to easily ingest many files at once, which is common with bigger datasets and data lakes.
 Since the function automatically scans for the target column there is little work for the developer to even identify a test dataset.
-Additionally, it determines whether or not it is a regression or classification problem based off our label and will automitcally encode the column as needed.
+Additionally, it determines whether or not it is a regression or classification problem based off our label and will automatically encode the column as needed.

 1. One really nice feature of MLBox is the ability to automatically remove drift variables.
 I am not an expert when it comes to explaining what drift is by all means, however, drift is the idea that the process or observation behavior may change over time.
 In turn the data will slowly change resulting in the relationship between the features to change as well.
 MLBox has built in functionality to deal with this drift.
 We will use a drift transform.
     ```python